 Stress is a normal part of life.
-Trauma is (basically) too much, too soon, which overwhelms the nervous system.
+Trauma is "basically" too much, too soon, which overwhelms the nervous system.
 Individuals often feel emotionally overwhelmed, stuck in their process and frustrated.

 The following is a simplified explanation of how, ideally, the body reacts to a potential threat (real or imagined).
 The Autonomic Nervous System (ANS) has several functions, one being it responds to threat.
 There are two branches within the ANS, the Parasympathetic Nervous System and the Sympathetic Nervous System.
-The two function in balance with one another.
+The two work together to maintain equalibrium.
 In a relaxed state, the Parasympathetic Nervous System is primary.
 When stress occurs, the Sympathetic Nervous System is triggered and becomes primary, resulting in the body's natural defense of fight, flight or freeze.
 After the threat is no longer present, the system regulates and the Parasympathetic Nervous System becomes primary.

 Trauma happens when the nervous system is overwhelmed and cannot take action (fight or flight) against a perceived threat to life or limb.
 Too much happens too fast.
 Trauma can be real or perceived, i.e., an ordinary non-threatening experience during childhood can be fine for one child and yet overwhelming for another child.
 Trauma can develop as a result of one overwhelming event (i.e., car accident) or from years of excessive stress and abuse.
 This is especially true in cases of neglect and abuse during early childhood.